lqhuang/typed-settings/docs/guides.rst

     ... }
     >>> type_handler = TypeHandler(type_dict)

-Finally, we need to pass the type handler as well as our updated converter to :class:`typed_setting.click_options()` and we are ready to go:
+Finally, we need to pass the type handler as well as our updated converter to :func:`click_options()` and we are ready to go:

 .. code-block:: python